Matteo Broso

 Work in progress

-The Skill-biased Effects of Market Power (with Carlo Cambini, Francesca Lotti, Giacomo Rosso, and Lorien Sabatino)
+The Skill-biased Effects of Labor Market Power (with Carlo Cambini, Francesca Lotti, Giacomo Rosso, and Lorien Sabatino)